 - Here is @Blueshift’s excellent Supercharge Info which has very up-to-date status reports about new chargers.

-- Camper Mode When camping out in your car you can keep the Climate System ON by using the Control Panel to set the E-Brake and putting the car in Neutral.
+- Camper Mode When camping out in your car you can keep the Climate System ON by selecting camper mode from the HVAC panel.

 - Current Car maintenance and scheduled maintenance on tesla.com